Baby Tate Recalls Her First BET Hip Hop Awards Performance With Nelly 15 Years Ago - NewsBreak

 Artist Baby Tate recalls performing with Nelly at the BET Hip Hop Awards 15 years ago.
 Now, the superstar is taking on this year’s awards show debuting Tuesday, October 4th in the notable rap cypher.
 Check out her interview with Atlanta’s premiere Hip Hop station Hot 107.9 and the throwback performance that foreshadowed it all.

-Baby Tate talks to Hot 107.9 host about her first performance at the BET Hip Hop Awards 15 years ago.
-The host asks, “Is this your first BET Hip Hop awards?”
-Baby Tate responded with, “This is not my first BET Hip Hop Awards.
-This is my first BET Hip Hop awards as an artist, as Baby Tate.
+Baby Tate talks to the Hot 107.9 host about her first performance at the BET Hip Hop Awards 15 years ago.
+The host asks, “Is this your first BET Hip Hop Awards?”
+Baby Tate responded, “This is not my first BET Hip Hop Awards.
+This is my first BET Hip Hop Awards as an artist, as Baby Tate.
 But, I was actually here 15 years ago, performing with Nelly.”
 She goes on to say she was, “coming down the steps.
 A little drummer girl,” reminiscing with a little dance moment.

 Check out the clip from the interview below: